Keyboard shortcuts

 How it works

-1. The orchestrator reads PROGRESS.md to find the next incomplete task
+1. The orchestrator reads PROGRESS.md and features.json to find the next incomplete task

 3. The subagent implements the task, runs preflight checks (build, test, lint), and commits

-4. The orchestrator marks the task complete in PROGRESS.md and records any learnings
+6. The orchestrator marks the task complete in PROGRESS.md, records the codebase state diff and any learnings

 Why it works